Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 You can do your part to change the world, and after some time see the problem solved thanks to your intervention!
 At the same time all other users will have same benefit.
 Little step for a man, huge step for humanity as a whole.

-When working with public domain resources, there shouldn't be any *omerta*,for it's against the philosophy of the open source projects itself.
-Everybody can do his own part, even with little time available or doing just little things.
+When working with public domain resources, there shouldn't be any *omerta*, for it's against the philosophy of the open source projects itself.
+Everybody can do her/his own part, even with little time available or doing just little things.
 A puzzle is made by thousands of little pieces, and everyone can contribute competing it.
 Nothing is more distant from civics (that in Italy is very poorly understood, even if now it's mandatory to teach it in public schools).

 ![Open Source is adorable](images/2/adorable.jpg)